Health Economic Modeling for Healthcare Markets

 Survival models are used to translate clinical data into meaningful evidence which could be used to better understand the value of a new product.
 Extrapolation analyses help to assess long-term benefits should a patient use a new health technology and the occurrence of clinical events with and without the introduction of the new technology.
 These analyses can produce valuable data for different purposes:

 • As part of a Health Technology Assessment submission as these analyses generate evidence on a product, medical device or new therapeutic procedure’s effectiveness and long-term impact on patient outcomes.
 In turn, such evidence helps our clients secure reimbursement and engagement from payers.

-• Communication strategies provide our clients with credible data to promote their product and inform key decision-makers and stakeholders.
+• Communication strategies provide our clients with credible data to promote their products and inform key decision-makers and stakeholders.

 Please complete the form below to contact us for more information